The University of Tasmania is the fourth-oldest university in Australia. It is highly regarded internationally as a teaching and research institution.

 The program also helps foster relationships and networks between students and staff.
 It enhances cross-cultural exchange and encourages students to experience and enjoy the new culture in which they are living and studying.

-International students need to complete an International Student Application Form (PDF 49.4KB).
+International students need to complete an International Student Online Application.

 The International Students website contains a list of the certified documentation that is required in support of an application and information on applying for credit/advanced standing.

 The Tasmania University Law Society (TULS) is the representative society for law students at the University of Tasmania and caters for both social and academic needs.
 TULS is also the avenue through which the legal profession communicates with students.